kindingerlek/kindingerlek.github.io/src/content/photographies/storm/index.md

 ## The Setup

-Storm photography requires patience and preparation.
+Storm photographies requires patience and preparation.
 I positioned my camera facing the darkest part of the sky, where the storm was intensifying.
 Using a wide-angle lens to capture the vast expanse of the churning clouds, I set for long exposures—30 seconds at a time—hoping to catch multiple lightning strikes in a single frame.

-The challenge with lightning photography isn't just safety (I remained in my vehicle for most shots), but timing.
+The challenge with lightning photographies isn't just safety (I remained in my vehicle for most shots), but timing.
 You never know when or where the next strike will occur.
 It's a game of chance, persistence, and countless exposures.

 ## The Reward